Amazon Product Manager Interview Guide

 Product Management is all around improving customer experiences in a way that drives revenue, earnings and profit margins - and Amazon's Product Manager interview process is particularly good at filtering out PMs who are good at this.

 As a Product Manager at Amazon, you're typically responsible for a key product end-to-end, all the way from evaluating market trends, driving growth through solving customer pain points, and learning and iterating.
 Their interview process is designed to evaluate both your product skills as well as your cultural fit - Amazon likeliest has the strongest focus on behavioral questions through alignment with its Leadership Principles amongst any other company of its size.
+To explore roles of a similar nature, you can check out the Apple Product Manager and Microsoft Product Manager guides.

 Amazon recruits PMs from a variety of backgrounds, including undergraduates, MBA graduates (their most common source of PMs), and seasoned professionals.
 Although Amazon's e-commerce division is open to people from all walks of life, AWS favors those with a technical background.
 This interview guide will walk you through the process of interviewing for a Product Manager role at Amazon, and includes a bunch of useful tips and sample questions to practice against.